okharkevych/learning_log/README.md

 ## How to run locally
 - Open learning_log directory downloaded earlier in terminal

-**Add a secret key environmental variable to allow the website to run**
+**Add a secret key environment variable to allow the website to run**
 - Enter the following commands:

 ```